What's essential? In France: pastry, wine. In US: golf, guns

 Whether it is in Asia, Europe, Africa or the United States, there's general agreement: Health care workers, law enforcement, utility workers, food production and communications are generally exempt from lockdowns.

-But some lists of activities also exempted reflect a national identity, or the efforts of lobbyists.
+But some lists of exempted activities reflect a national identity, or the efforts of lobbyists.

 In some U.S. states, golf, guns and ganja have been ruled essential, raising eyebrows and — in the case of guns — a good deal of ire.